mapbox/mapbox-arkit-ios/README.md

 # The Turf-swift dependency must be installed manually in the client app until the Turf pod is published on CocoaPods
 pod 'Turf-swift', :git => 'git@github.com:mapbox/turf-swift.git'
 ```

-NOTE: There is currently an issue with the Xcode beta and GPU frame capture: https://stackoverflow.com/questions/45368426/mapbox-crashes-when-used-with-scenekit.
-You can fix that by following these instructions: https://stackoverflow.com/questions/31264537/adding-google-maps-as-subview-crashes-ios-app-with-exc-bad/31445847#31445847 -- If you see this error in your project, edit your scheme and change "GPU Frame Capture" from "Automatically Enabled" or "OpenGL ES" to either "Metal" or "Disabled"

 #### Running the sample project